- FOR THOSE WHO PRAY

 4. Let us contemplate the Assumption of Mary that brought us the example and the consciousness of Her Immaculate Purity.

-5. Let us contemplate the Crowning of Mary, recognizing and honoring Her as Our Queen, the Savior of souls.
+5. Let us contemplate the Coronation of Mary, recognizing and honoring Her as Our Queen, the Intercessor of souls.